openhab/openhab-docs/ui/personal-widgets.md

 ### Component config

 Nearly every component will have some aspect that needs to be specified or modified to suit a specific need.
-This is accompished by adding a `config` section to the component's YAML.
+This is accomplished by adding a `config` section to the component's YAML.

 ```yaml
 - component: oh-toggle